htrapdotcom/Text-Summarizer/README.md

 It leverages the YouTube Transcript API, LangChain, and either Google Gemini or OpenAI for its AI functionalities.

+**main.py is the completed version; app.py is the first version of this project.
 ---

 ## Features